Forming a US LLC from Canada: Complete Guide (2026)

 | Wise Business | Multi-currency (CAD/USD native) | Multi-currency platform | Yes | $0/mo |

 RBC Bank (US).
-RBC operates a US banking subsidiary specifically targeting Canadians doing business in the US or living in the US.
-The cross-border referral path from RBC Royal Bank to RBC Bank (US) is established and documented.
-RBC Bank operates primarily in the southeastern United States.
+Built specifically for Canadians doing business in or living in the US.
+The referral path from RBC Royal Bank is well-established.
+Primarily southeastern US branches.

 Mercury.
-The default online banking choice for non-resident LLC owners.
-No physical branch visits.
-Application is online.
-The Mercury vs Wise vs Relay comparison covers fees and structural differences in detail.
-Mercury is USD-only and FDIC-insured.
+The default for non-resident LLC owners who want online-only banking.
+No branch visits.
+Mercury vs Wise vs Relay comparison covers fees and trade-offs.
+USD-only, FDIC-insured.

 Wise Business.
-Particularly relevant for Canadian founders because Wise supports both CAD and USD natively.
-Revenue received in USD can be converted to CAD at mid-market rates with a transparent 0.57%+ fee — structurally cheaper than bank wire transfers with opaque FX markups.
-Wise is not FDIC-insured; funds are safeguarded, not deposited.
+Especially useful for Canadians because it handles both CAD and USD natively.
+USD revenue converts to CAD at mid-market rates with a transparent 0.57%+ fee, which beats the opaque FX markups on bank wires.
+Not FDIC-insured; funds are safeguarded, not deposited.

-Most cross-border Canadian founders maintain two accounts: a US business bank (TD, RBC, or Mercury) for US-denominated operations, and Wise Business for CAD conversion and international transfers.
-This provides both banking redundancy and currency coverage.
+Most cross-border Canadian founders keep two accounts: a US bank (TD, RBC, or Mercury) for USD operations, and Wise Business for CAD conversion and international transfers.
+The step-by-step guide to opening a US bank account as a Canadian founder covers the full application process, documentation requirements, and common rejection reasons.

 | Document | Source |